Gerald Giam: Education

-Giam Was educated at Anglo-Chinese School (Independent) and Anglo-Chinese Junior College.
+Giam was educated at Anglo-Chinese School (Independent) and Anglo-Chinese Junior College.
 He holds a Bachelor of Science in electrical engineering from the University of Southern California and a Master of Science in international political economy from Nanyang Technological University.

 Career

 Giam has worked in various roles in the information technology industry, including as a senior consultant at Avanade and a project manager at MSC Consulting.
-He was also a foreign service officer at the Ministry of Foreign Affairs and had volunteered as a youth leader in the South West Community Development Council.
-He was also previously a deputy editor at The Online Citizen.
+He was also a foreign service officer at the Ministry of Foreign Affairs and a volunteer youth leader in the South West Community Development Council (CDC).
+He was previously a deputy editor at The Online Citizen (TOC).

 Giam is the chief technology officer of an information technology solutions company which he co-founded.
 He is a Registered Management Consultant certified by the Institute of Management Consultants (Singapore).

 Political career

-Following the 2011 general election, Giam first entered politics in a five-member Workers' Party team contesting in the East Coast GRC against the People's Action Party (PAP).
+Following the 2011 general election, Giam first entered politics in a five-member Workers' Party with team members, Png Eng Huat, Mohd Fazli Talip, Eric Tan and Glenda Han contesting in the East Coast GRC against the People's Action Party (PAP).
 The Workers' Party team lost with 45.2% of the votes.

 As the best performing defeated team, Giam was offered a Non-constituency Member of Parliament (NCMP) seat in Parliament.
 On 13 May 2011, the Workers' Party confirmed that Giam would take up the NCMP seat.

 With Giam taking up the NCMP position together with Yee Jenn Jong, the Workers' Party set a new record in Singapore's electoral history by becoming the first opposition party to have eight (six elected and two NCMP) seats in Parliament.

 Giam served as a NCMP in the 12th Parliament from 10 October 2011 to 25 August 2015.